 My Mentoring Topics

-• I accompany lawyers at every stage of their career path.
+• As an ex-lawyer, I accompany lawyers at every stage of their career path.
 I support heads of legal departments in optimizing the work results and efficiency of their teams, effectively resolving conflicts and improving communication and leadership skills in the demanding legal environment.
 I offer support in creating a succession strategy for management positions, regardless of the size of the department or the urgency of the needs.
 I help new leaders (whether as a result of promotion or external employment) quickly adapt to their new role, build trust, align goals with the company's strategy and make good decisions.

 K.